srvk/how2-challenge/_posts/2000-01-02-importantdates.md

 ### Important Dates

 Please note these dates are tentative and may be changed.
 Refer to this website for more information.
+All times are 11:59pm Pacific Time.

 Challenge starts: **March 15 2019**